 Turns out that I wouldn't be able to get the pay rise until I was, at least, a decent driver, meaning that I would have to drive at a decent speed, load and unload the truck in a proper and safe manner, not getting fined by state polices and definitely not crashing.
 I considered what they’ve set as a standard and I estimated that it would take me about 6 months to complete it*.

 After I did a fair bit of reflection and research, based on the price he gave me as payment, I ended up not pursuing the truck driving path.
 If I had negotiated a better pay raise for truck driving maybe things would have turned out differently.
 A “way leads to another”, so who knows?

 *Maybe you don't want to wait that long.
 Consider negotiating a smaller raise in 3 months on some less ambitious goals.
 Or maybe you’re going for the big pot in a year-long project.
 It's up to you to draw your own strategy.

-Always make sure you pursue goals that you are happy about and make sure you don't fight the battles that you gain nothing by winning.
+Regardless what is your role in the construction industry, always make sure you pursue goals that you are happy about and make sure you don't fight the battles that you gain nothing by winning.

 Learn more about ambition here

 Hope this article gave you a good insight and inspire on taking action.